andrea-gasparini/big-data-weather-forecasting/README.md

-In this project I am addressing **weather forecasting** with _Machine Learning_ and _Big Data_ tools, in order to show whether is possible to make valuable predictions of metereological conditions only based on previously seen meteorological data.
+In this project I am addressing **weather forecasting** with _Machine Learning_ and _Big Data_ tools, in order to show whether is possible to make valuable predictions of meteorological conditions only based on previously seen meteorological data.
 The classification goal is therefore, given a set of weather measurements, to predict which meteorological condition should occur.